juntyr/compression-safeguards/README.md

 - ... a global extrema (minimum / maximum)?

-    > Use the `sign` safeguard with the `offset` corresponding to the extrema to ensure the extrema itself and its relationship to other values is preserved
+    > Use the `sign` safeguard with the `offset` corresponding to the extrema to ensure the extrema itself and its relationship to other values is preserved.
+When using the `numcodecs-safeguards` or `xarray-safeguards` frontend, the offset can be set to the automatically-provided `"$x_min"` or `"$x_max"` late-bound parameters directly.
+Note that two `sign` safeguards are necessary to preserve both the global minimum and global maximum.

 - ... local extrema or other topological features?